TIO LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, June 22, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Tingo Group, Inc. ("Tingo" or the "Company") (NASDAQ: TIO) of a class action securities lawsuit.
+NEW YORK, June 23, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Tingo Group, Inc. ("Tingo" or the "Company") ( TIO) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Tingo investors who were adversely affected by alleged securities fraud between December 1, 2022 and June 6, 2023.
 Follow the link below to get more information and be contacted by a member of our team: